 Because these signs and symptoms are common for a myriad of other diseases, it can be hard to pinpoint when they’re caused by CTE.

 At this time there are no current treatment options for CTE.
 It’s a disease that unfortunately can’t be diagnosed until death; a thorough examination of the brain is required.
+With advancements in technology, thorough medical examinations can rule out other causes, making CTE more distinct for diagnosis.
+If CTE is suspected, certain medicines may be used to treat memory problems or other cognitive confections as well as medicine for behavioral symptoms.

 SIS is when the brain is concussed or harmed before fully recovering from a previous brain injury.
 The brain immediately begins to swell at rapid speed and may cause brain herniation.